alterway/formations/cours/openstack/openstack-deploiement-prod.en.md

 ## Facing issues

-### Issues: FAILED/ERROR resources

--   Multiple possible causes
--   Ability to delete the ressource?
--   The *reset-state* API call can help

 ### Tips in case of error or faulty behavior

 -   Are we working on the appropriate tenant?